How To Make the Absolute Best French Toast Casserole

 Variation

-You can easily customize this casserole by changing the type of bread used, adding fruits like bananas or apples, or making it nut-free by omitting the nuts or substituting with seeds.
+Customize this casserole by using different breads, adding fruits like apples or bananas, or making it nut‑free by omitting the nuts or substituting seeds such as pumpkin or sunflower seeds.

 FAQs

-Sourdough, Italian, or French bread works best; avoid using baguettes.
+Sourdough, Italian, or French bread works best.
+Avoid baguettes.

-Yes, you can freeze portions in airtight containers for up to 2 months.
+Yes, freeze portions in airtight containers for up to 2 months.
 Reheat in the oven.